MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 ### Twitter
 During the Livestream, Andronica shares how she used Twitter to network and find career-advancing opportunities; she learned about the Magnolia tech conference through Twitter and attended the event, which led to her being featured on Taylor Desseyn's Guidance Counselor 2.0 show.

 Andronica's experience highlights the power of networking on Twitter and how it can lead to unexpected opportunities!
+In my personal experience, sharing my articles and networking on Twitter let to my first pay in tech!

 **If you want to engage on Twitter and meet like-minded people, here are some tips she provides:**
 * Observing how people converse